Chapter 1

 Józsi

-In later years József Ehrlich was not to speak much of his childhood or youth.
+In later years József[10A] Ehrlich was not to speak much of his childhood or youth.
 What remains is a series of glimpses and educated guesses.

 Józsi had a younger brother, Miska; and a younger sister and playmate, Eszter “with the long blonde hair” whom he loved dearly; but at the age of ten or so Eszter came down with tuberculosis, and she too died.

-In March 1907 Józsi turned thirteen and became, in the eyes of his family and people and God, a man of duty.
+In March 1907 Józsi turned thirteen and became, in the eyes of his family and people, a man of duty.
 Not long afterward his mother told him he was going to have to live as one.
 She sent him off to Budapest, saying he must go to school there and complete his education; and Sarolta gave him a prayer book, telling Józsi to turn to it when things seemed hardest for him.

 He departed from Győr with the equivalent of eleven cents in his pocket, leaving behind the little enclosed world he had known.
+Heading sixty miles east, he found himself in Metropolis.

-Budapest had been created as the capital of Hungary only 35 years earlier, but in that single generation's time there had risen a booming modern city of nearly one million people.
+Budapest had been created[15] as the capital of Hungary only thirty-four years earlier, but in that single generation’s time there had risen a booming modern city of nearly one million people.
 Great buildings of ornate magnificence had gone up: the Parliament, the law courts, the opera, many theaters and many museums.
-To the north was a new industrial quarter from whose tall chimneys smoke poured; five colossal bridges spanned the Danube, linking ancient Buda with ambitious Pest; and through the busy streets people were always hurrying, as carriages clattered and trolley cars clanged.
+To the north was a new industrial quarter from whose tall chimneys smoke poured; five colossal bridges spanned the Danube, linking ancient Buda with ambitious Pest; and through the busy streets people were always hurrying as carriages clattered and trolley cars clanged.

 He persevered.
 He resolved never to be a burden to his relatives, but always be able to make it on his own.
-Unhappy things had happened in the past and might recur in the future; they might be inevitable and unavoidable—but he would take them as they came, find his own way around or through them.
+Unhappy things had happened in the past and might recur in the future, they might be inevitable and unavoidable—but he would take them as they came, find his own way around or through them.

 József never did turn to Sarolta’s prayer book.
 It was only much later, and by accident, that he discovered a little cache of money his mother had hidden inside it for him.